keon/awesome-nlp/README.md

 * [Machine Learning University - Accelerated Natural Language Processing](https://www.youtube.com/playlist?list=PL8P_Z6C4GcuWfAq8Pt6PBYlck4OprHXsw) - Lectures go from introduction to NLP and text processing to Recurrent Neural Networks and Transformers.
 Material can be found [here](https://github.com/aws-samples/aws-machine-learning-university-accelerated-nlp).
 * [Applied Natural Language Processing](https://www.youtube.com/playlist?list=PLH-xYrxjfO2WyR3pOAB006CYMhNt4wTqp)- Lecture series from IIT Madras taking from the basics all the way to autoencoders and everything.
 The github notebooks for this course are also available [here](https://github.com/Ramaseshanr/anlp)
-* [Abhishek Thakur](https://www.youtube.com/c/AbhishekThakurAbhi/playlists).
-His ideas on NLP.
-He has been a grandmaster at kaggle for 4 times.

 ### Books